hschletz/Installer-Jukebox/README.txt

 Generating installers

-Start the application, select the package and click "Build".
+Start the application, select the package (and the version number if required) and click "Build".
 If everything went fine, you now have a customized installer in the configured location.

 Running the installer

 Just start the installer like any other installer.
-It will only show an an page and then perform the installation without further questions, according to your configuration.
+It will only show an introduction page and then perform the installation without further questions, according to your configuration.
 For fully automated, non-interactive installations start the installer from the command line with the /S switch: